#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 How involved do you plan on being?

 Before you shop around for a professional organizer, it’s important to make clear on HOW involved you, the client, plan on being.
-You can be anywhere from fully immersed to giving us total carte-blanche and everything in between.
+You can be anywhere from fully immersed to giving us total carte-blanche, and everything in between.

-Every client is unique.
 There are clients who want to work alongside the organizer as a team.
 In cases like this, the client hired the organizer for guidance and directions AND to help speed up the process.

 If the client is physically not present, this usually means they have full trust in the professional, which is great!
-Because this tends to speed up the process but know that this usually entails
+Because this tends to speed up the process.
+But know that this usually entails:

 • a history of having worked with the professional and knowing exactly what to expect.
 Or,